 7 Steps to Bleed a Clutch Master Cylinder

 Below are the steps to bleed the clutch master cylinder.

-5) Use the socket wrench on the bleeder valve to tighten it for the last time.
 Have your partner slowly release the clutch pedal until it is returned to its normal position.
-Go to the master cylinder and open the top of it.
-Take your extra hydraulic fluid and pour it into the master cylinder until the fluid has reached the top.
-Try not to add so much that it overfills the cylinder with fluid.
+Go to the master cylinder and open the top of the brake fluid reservoir.
+Take your extra hydraulic fluid and pour it into the reservoir until the fluid reaches the “Full” line.
+Try not to add so much that it overfills.